 Subclass AI spiders#

-In this chapter of the Zyte AI spiders tutorial, you will create a custom subclass of the e-commerce spider.
+In this chapter of the Zyte AI spiders tutorial, you will create a custom subclass of the e-commerce spider template.

 While page object classes are very powerful, they have some limitations.
 However, to implement features in AI spiders that cannot be implemented with page object classes, you always have the option of subclassing AI spiders.